ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 COLOR ,2
 To change the outline color
 COLOR.,3
-‘ so
+    so
 i
-‘ Q Q l made a mistake.
+    Q Q l made a mistake.
 The characters and
-U 'l ‘ I background were the same color.
+U 'l     I background were the same color.
-— ' - ls‘
+- ' - ls
--S @ we ‘I
+-S @ we
 53

 Well, let's try and paint a picture with the MSX computer and